Indemnification in focus as FSB sets out final proposals to tackle fund risks

 indemnification they provide to lending clients," the regulator

-"When such information/data become available, authorities
+said this week.
+"When such information/data become available,

-should verify and confirm that asset managers that provide
+authorities should verify and confirm that asset managers that

-indemnifications adequately cover potential credit losses from
+provide indemnifications adequately cover potential credit

-their indemnification."
+losses from their indemnification."

 Legal experts at BlackRock responded to the initial